rbe549/rbe549.github.io/project4fall2023aerial.md

 <a name='testset'></a>
 ## 6. Testing (Live Demo) And Grading
 On the day of the deadline, each team will be given a 15 minute slot for demoing their code in action to the instructors.
 The instructors will place the window as they wish (within the extents provided in the Environment description).
+The quadrotor will be placed at the origin (you are free to face the window or X-axis being 0).
 The task is the fly through the an unknown gap as fast as possible without any collisions.
 You can get as many attempts as you want to accomplish this within your 15 minute time slot.
 Your final grade for the demo is decided based on completion (successful flight through a window) and time.
 You are required to show us a detection of the gap as an overlay as shown in Fig. 4 when you fly through it.
 Optionally you can also show us a visualization of the tracking of the gap.

 <div class="fig fighighlight">
   <img src="/assets/2023/rbe595/p4/ExampleOutput.png" width="100%">